8 Days / 7 Nights

 You’ll depart in in the morning after breakfast.

-Well-maintained, comfortable 27-speed hybrid bikes are included.
-These unisex bike models come in sizes appropriate to your height.
-The bikes have a side pannier, helmet, water bottle, and lock.
-If you prefer to bring your own bike you’re welcome to do so but realize that bikes cannot be transported on the TGV (high-speed train) in France.
-A map holder/front bag is also given to the people that want to do this tour as a self-guided tour.
-An electric bike is also available for this tour ($160 per person).
-Depending on your height, you will be assigned one of the electric bikes below.
+An 9-gear Shimano electric bike is also available for this tour ($160 per person – limited availability).
 We advise you only to rent an electric bike if you have first tried one at home.
 They’re heavier than regular bikes and therefore can be difficult to maneuver.
 In addition, you can rent children’s bikes, child seats, bike trailers, and tag-alongs.

 20 people – After many years as cargo boat, Vita Pugna was completely renovated in the early 1990s in order to start its new life as floating hotel along the Dutch canals.
 On board the Vita Pugna you will find the same style and cozy atmosphere of the Bike & Barge cruises in Holland enhanced by the friendly and homey management of the international crew.
 The typical wooden cabin area and the comfortable air-conditioned living room will welcome customers for a well-deserved rest after a day of cycling.

-They also offer the convenience of attractive, traditional portholes, which can be opened for fresh air.
 There is a spacious air-conditioned lounge/restaurant with 5 tables, as well as a sun deck.
 Guests have access to a free hot drinks machine, including Italian ground coffee, and free WiFi.

 36 people – The Ave Maria barge has been totally rebuilt with 100% Italian design by a renowned Italian architectural firm.
 Its shapes, colors and materials have been chosen carefully in order to create a warm, sober and yet sophisticated atmosphere.

-All cabins enjoy sizeable windows (the ones in the Superior cabins can also be partially opened), comfortable low beds, en-suite facilities, air conditioning and safety box.
-Extra features on the barge include a 33-person dining area, a sizable 28-person lounge, 2 sun decks and free WiFi.
+All cabins enjoy sizeable windows (the ones in the Superior cabins can also be partially opened), comfortable low beds, en-suite facilities, air conditioning, safety box and courtesy kit.

 Van Gogh Tours